nipunarambukkanage/gpu_stable_fluids/docs/VALIDATION.md

 Confirm that the executable reports the selected device, compute capability, persistent device memory, divergence register usage, and a non-zero GPU event time.
 Confirm that the output directory contains a valid PPM frame.
 Run both vorticity and no-vorticity modes.

+Run the SPH path as well:

+    build/cuda/Release/fluid_cuda_demo.exe --mode sph --frames 4 --export-every 4 --output artifacts/native-frames

+Confirm that the SPH run reports the uniform neighbor-grid dimensions and a neighbor-overflow count.
+A non-zero overflow count is a capacity signal that should drive a grid-capacity tuning decision.

 ## Browser smoke test

 1. Start a free local static server, for example `python -m http.server 8000`.